tamerudition/arabic-script/README.md

 3. The standardized names of characters makes it much easier to refer to, and legibly identify, them in source code and other situations when a proper typeface is not available.

-All the things you can do with this abstraction are things you can do, albeit with a considerable amount of effort and mental gymnastics, using the Rust-native `char`.
+All the things you can do with this abstraction are things you can do, albeit with non-trivial effort and mental gymnastics, using the Rust-native `char`.
 What this library provides are clarity, consistency, and ease-of-use.